jimmort25/jimlang/README.md

 This language can be thought of as "Mini-Haskell".
 It aims to provide a set of powerful primitives for enabling the programmer to write code in a pure, functional style.
 The 'vanilla' features, especially with regard to the `EnvUnsafeLog` monad, form the plumbing for the language and allow practical things like persisting the print buffer between function calls.
-The mix-in features we chose aim to provide the functionality expected out of a Turing-complete programming language, while simultaneously giving the programmer the comfort they would normally receive from a scaled-down version of Haskell (see "Mini-Haskell").
+The mix-in features I chose aim to provide the functionality expected out of a Turing-complete programming language, while simultaneously giving the programmer the comfort they would normally receive from a scaled-down version of Haskell (see "Mini-Haskell").

 ### Instructions